The Deal Breaker

-'Do you remember me telling about that play party I went to at Freaky's house, back when you were visiting your mom?'
+"Do you remember me telling you about that play party I went to at Freaky's house, back when you were visiting your mom?"

 Boy didn't even look out the window, instead giving Sir a reproachful look.

-Sir reached out and clenched Boy's elbow, and stepped closer.
+Sir reached out and clenched Boy's elbow, stepped closer and lowered his voice.